 What If I Reach a “Dead End”?

 What can you do if you come to a “dead end” in your quest for obtaining permission for the use of a particular work?
-If you cannot find the owner or you are getting no reply, your work may be an “orphan work.”
+If you cannot find the owner or you are getting no reply, your work may be an orphan work where it may have copyright but its copyright holder cannot be identified.

 The following letters can be used to request the use of copyright materials through copyright holders.
 Add relevant information about yourself, the work you wish to use, and their purposes where indicated in the letters.